NuGet/Home/accepted/2023/vscode-commands.md

 Requests for NuGet functionality are at an all time high since the general availability of C# Dev Kit.
 NuGet feature requests remain in the top 3 of GitHub issues on the C# Dev Kit repository.
 It was a popular ask at MVP Summit, Microsoft Build, and dotnetConf.

 In a recent Visual Studio for Mac/C# Dev Kit survey, when asked about "features or experiences missing from the VS Code experience that are critical to their workflow", 20 out of 157 respondents mentioned NuGet package manager functionality.
 They specifically called out "being able to look up available NuGet packages to solve specific problems", "updating to the latest version of NuGet packages", and wanting a "visual experience".

+For each feature, there are two "entry points" presented for how users can reach each command.
+The commands will be exactly the same for each entry point.
+The purpose of this is to allow for VS Code developers who are familiar with and comfortable using the command palette to continue doing so when managing NuGet packages, but to also cater to and integrate seamlessly into C# DevKit.
+We wanted to tap into the rich and expansive C# experience that Dev Kit offers, and utilize it to provide a more visual NuGet experience without yet having a full UI.
+This concept came from exploration of ways that developers can currently interact with elements in the C# Dev Kit solution explorer (ex. files, folders, etc.), and wanting to allow developers to interact with packages in the solution explorer in an intuitive way based on this.

 Given the high demand for this functionality, we first plan to integrate NuGet package management into C# Dev Kit and the VS Code command palette to get a solution for managing NuGet packages into the hands of users as soon as possible.
 From there, we plan to explore and build a visual UI to compliment and enhance this experience.